 In my own journals I view it more as a learning experience, but I do wish I'd known before I'd used this ink in my MNJP2K journal which is now in the MNHS archives.

-Opon occasion I still use rubberstamps in my journals to stamp out headings, or for other decorative effects.
+Upon occasion I still use rubberstamps in my journals to stamp out headings, or for other decorative effects.
 I use Brilliance Stamp Ink for most of my stamping.
 Brilliance Graphite Black stamp ink is a black, black ink which I find dries to such a high level of water resistance that I count it as waterproof.
-I routinely, since 2000 (and the problem with Ranger inks was discovered) have stamped my eraser prints using Brillance Graphite Black stamp ink and there have been no problems—no ink separation, no bleeding, no migration, no bluring.
+I routinely, since 2000 (and the problem with Ranger inks was discovered) have stamped my eraser prints using Brillance Graphite Black stamp ink and there have been no problems—no ink separation, no bleeding, no migration, no blurring.
 Ten years out the prints made with Brilliance Graphite Black stamp ink remain as crisp as the day I stamped them.

 I also enjoy using Brilliance's pearlescent colors to smear on for backgrounds, either with a pad or by using the reinkers (I put a bit of ink on a paper towel and smear).